How Google Maps Ranking Works

 A study by Sterling Sky found that businesses posting at least once per week saw measurable improvements in their local pack visibility compared to businesses that posted sporadically or not at all.
 The effect compounds over time — consistency matters more than any single post.

 GBP posts appear directly on your profile in Google Search and Maps results.
 They can include updates, offers, events, and product information.
 Each post is an opportunity to include relevant keywords naturally, add a call-to-action, and keep your profile fresh.
+For 50 ready-to-use post ideas organized by category, see our GBP post ideas guide.

 Review Management and Its Impact on Rankings